core-laboratories/payto/README.md

 - **`id`** (required): The unique authority ID of the Pass.
 Must be a valid ID in lowercase, no spaces.
   - Example: `"pingchb2"`

+- **`oric`** (optional): The ORIC/BIC code of the organization.
+If set, it is used to verify the organization name.
+It will be marked as verified if the organization name matches the receiving address.
+  - Example: `"PINGCHB2"`
+  - Default: none

 - **`name`** (required): The organization name displayed on the Pass.
 If set, it overrides the user's custom organization name.
   - Example: `"PayTo"`, `"My Company Inc."`